patrickscheper/FaceMask/README.md

 # FaceMask
-An face mask application (prototype) similar to Snapchat, Facebook and Instagram filters.
+An augmented reality face mask application (prototype) similar to Snapchat, Facebook and Instagram filters.

 Created with Unity 2018.3.9f1
 Requires an ARCore supported device.